Sue Noble - Director

 Since moving back to the Midwest in 2015, Kristen has poured all her love into the gardens on her family’s farm in the heart of the Driftless.
 In addition to her organic farming, Kristen brings her past experiences as Produce Manager at the Dill Pickle Food Coop & Communications Lead for Hawai’I Farmers Union – Halekakala Chapter.

-Outside of the agricultural world, Kristen is the voice behind her blog & online business, Enjoy This Organic Life, is both an instructor and board member for the Driftless Folk School, an avid yogi, outdoors enthusiast, green juice connoisseur, and is always on a mission to save our planet, one piece of plastic at a time.
+Outside of the agricultural world, Kristen is the voice behind her blog & online business, Enjoy This Organic Life, is on the board of the Driftless Folk School, an avid yogi, outdoors enthusiast, Kangen water advocate, and is always on a mission to save our planet, one piece of plastic at a time.

 Shari McCauley - Office Coordinator